-The Financial requirements for Canada Family Class Sponsorship for those residing in Canada (excluding Quebec) are as follows:
+The financial ability for Canada Family Class Sponsorship for those residing in Canada (excluding Quebec) are as follows:

 A sponsor must demonstrate a level of income that meets the minimum necessary income or low-income cut-off (LICO) for given family size, as established by Statistics Canada.
 The sponsor is freed from this requirement if:

-To determine if the sponsor’s total income is sufficient, one must deduct the following from the total family income:
+To determine if the sponsor’s financial ability is sufficient, one must deduct the following from the total family income:

 If the Sponsor is unable to demonstrate a financial ability to provide for the essential needs of the immigrant, his or her spouse, common-law partner, or conjugal partner may act as a co-signer, if:

 To sponsor their family members, some family sponsorship programs have a requirement that the sponsor must have a certain financial ability level to support both themselves and the family members they wish to sponsor.
 This is assessed by IRCC using the Minimum Necessary Income (MNI).